 By default, when you search for something in the Windows 11 Start menu, it displays files/folders and web links.
 When you click on a web link, it uses Microsoft Edge to open all web search queries on Bing.
-There is no setting in Windows to configure your default browser for Start menu Search and replace Bing with Google search engine.
+There is no setting in Windows to configure your default browser for Start menu Search and replace Bing with the Google search engine.

 In this gearupwindows article, we will guide you on how to change the Start menu default search engine from Bing to Google and force it to open in Chrome instead of Edge in Windows 11.